Lexi Witkop: "I fought for myself"

 Horvath declined comment on behalf of herself and her client.

-Following the verdict, Kelly’s bond was cancelled and he was remanded to the Grand Traverse County jail.
+Following the verdict, Kelly’s bond was canceled and he was remanded to the Grand Traverse County jail.
 Sentencing by Circuit Court Judge Kevin Elsenheimer is scheduled for Oct.
 18 at 9:15 a.m.

 Boettcher said it is not standard for staff from the Women’s Resource Center to make a statement to the court, but because sentencing guidelines for rape direct the judge to consider whether the victim required counseling, Boettcher said she will be submitting a statement.

-Witkop, who is moving to Florida after sentencing, said she’s already written her victim’s impact statement and plans to read it aloud.
+Witkop, who is moving to Florida after sentencing, said she has already written her victim’s impact statement and plans to read it aloud.

 “I’m so young still.
 I know I have endless opportunities and I don’t want to limit myself.
 I’m looking forward to going to the beach, to looking out at the water, at the waves, at that big horizon.”